MycroftAI/ZZZ-RETIRED__chatter/README.md

 # chatter
-A Mycroft AI chatbot solution framework
+A Mycroft AI chatbot solution framework, currently under development.
+Will use Mycroft AI docker image as the base for running it.